voltrondata/sqlflite/README.md

 ```

 ## Printing results of running query
-This example defaults to running the queries but does not print out
+This sqlite defaults to running the queries but does not print out
 the query itself nor does it print the results.
 To switch to printing
 results and queries set the `print` flag to `true`.